Brazenbillygoat/search-hacker-news/README.md

 ### UI

 Use the app to search for hacker news.
 You can also view your search history.
+On the left side.

 =======
 # search-hacker-news